mehulagg/gitlab_test/doc/development/documentation/workflow.md

 ## For all other documentation

-These documentation changes are not associated with the release of a new or updated feature, and are therefore labeled `backstage` in GitLab, rather than `feature`.
+These documentation changes are not associated with the release of a new or updated feature, and are therefore labeled `docs-only` in GitLab, rather than `feature`.
 They may include:

 - Documentation created or updated to improve accuracy, completeness, ease of use, or any reason other than a [feature change](#for-a-product-change).